dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

     *   To create an organization, contact |support_email|_.

-When you open an organization, the organization page is displayed as shown in :numref:`Figure %s <AdminOrgPage>`, where tabs organize tasks into logical groups.
+An organization's page is displayed as shown in :numref:`Figure %s <AdminOrgPage>`, where tabs organize tasks into logical groups.
 If you have more than one organization, you can select one via a dropdown list.

 .. figure:: ../_images/leap_admin_org.png
     :name: AdminOrgPage